 - Surgery is not always successful.
 Preoperative symptoms may not be relieved or may worsen.
 Surgical knowledge of the procedure and the device are important, as is patient selection.
 Patient compliance is also important.
 Tobacco and or alcohol abuse may lead to unsuccessful results. - Implants are single use only and should not be reused.
 Once a device has been implanted, it must never be reused.
 Reuse of a single use device that has come in contact with blood, bone, tissue or other body fluids may lead to patient or user injury.
-Possible risks associated with reuse of a single use device include, but are not limited to, mechanical failure and transmission of infectious agents. - \bullet Appropriate endplate preparation and device selection is needed to obtain proper fit. - Delayed healing can lead to fracture of the implants due to increased stress and material fatigue.
+Possible risks associated with reuse of a single use device include, but are not limited to, mechanical failure and transmission of infectious agents. - Appropriate device selection is crucial to obtain proper fit and to decrease the stress placed on the implant. - Delayed healing can lead to fracture of the implants due to increased stress and material fatigue.
 Patients must be fully informed of all the risks associated with the implant and the importance of following postoperative instructions regarding weight bearing and activity levels to facilitate proper bone healing. - The implant must be handled carefully, following the manufacturer's instructions, to prevent damage to the implant. - Implants must not be modified or otherwise processed in any way. - Care must be taken to avoid using dissimilar metals, in contact with one another, as corrosion may occur.
-Additional fixation instrumentation that is used to stabilize the affected level must be made of compatible materials, such as Titanium or Titanium alloy.
-Corrosion may accelerate metal fatigue and lead to failure of the implant. - This surgical procedure requires the use of supplemental fixation systems to stabilize the fusion site.
+Additional fixation instrumentation that is used to stabilize the affected level must be made of compatible materials, such as titanium or titanium alloy.
+Corrosion may accelerate metal fatigue and lead to failure of the implant. - This surgical procedure requires the use of the screw fixation provided to stabilize the fusion site.